Mynshull History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient roots of the Mynshull family name are in the Anglo-Saxon culture.
 The name Mynshull comes from when the family lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Mynshull belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Mynshull family